 Where all of a manufacturer’s products become excluded as a result of this reform, the manufacturer (holding a Category 4 licence) no longer requires APVMA auditing and licensing.
 For the same reasons there may be multi-Category licence holders who may no longer need authorisation for Category 4 products.
-Any licence holders in this position are encouraged to contact the Manufacturing Quality and Licensing Section before submitting a request to either change the scope of or to cancel their licence.
+Any licence holders in this position are encouraged to contact the Manufacturing Quality and Licensing Team before submitting a request to either change the scope of or to cancel their licence.
 The APVMA will not automatically cancel any licences.

 Discretion to accept reports from recognised regulators